 A B corporation is a for-profit company that commits to transparency and accountability while addressing social and environmental issues.
 B corporations can become certified by meeting certain standards related to those goals.
 B Lab is the nonprofit entity behind B corporation certification.

 Here's what you need to know about certified B corporations and how you can apply to become one.

 What is a B Corporation?

-A B corporation, or benefit corporation, is a special kind of corporation with the dual purpose of making a profit for the shareholders and furthering socially beneficial practices.
-These social benefit practices can include environmental protection, best practices, employee welfare, promoting volunteerism, or a variety of other social welfare initiatives.
+A B corporation is a special kind of corporation with the dual purpose of making a profit for the shareholders while adhering to socially beneficial practices.
+These social benefit practices can include environmental protection, employee welfare, promoting volunteerism, or a variety of other social welfare initiatives.

-Evangeline Gomez, writing in Forbes, explains that the dual purpose of a benefit corporation—making a profit and doing public good—is built into its by-laws.
+The dual purpose of a benefit corporation—making a profit and doing public good—is built into its by-laws.
 This shields the corporation from lawsuits by shareholders claiming that profits have been diluted.

-To find out more about how to form a B corporation in your state, go to the website of your state's business division, usually under the state secretary of state website.
+To find out more about how to form a new B corporation or to convert an existing corporation to a B corporation in your state, go to the website of your state's business division.
+This is usually part of the state secretary of state's website.

 - Ways in which the benefit corporation "pursued general public benefit" during the year